Welcome to RED the Book!

 What the critics are saying...

 "Unsparingly frank and perceptive, the essays in Red take on politics, pop culture, and body image.
-Long estimated and undervalued by society, [teenage girls] emerge as literature and society's great hope." - Vanity Fair
+Long underestimated and undervalued by society, [teenage girls] emerge as literature and society's great hope." - Vanity Fair

 "I was stunned by the speed with which each of these stories pulled me in...funny, smart, dark, observant.
 If Red is any indication, then the kids are alright." - Salon